TalatZahra/hello-world./README.md

 # hello-world.
 Twin Spark Technology
-i am a student at integral university i am a resident of lucknow
+i am a student at integral university i am a resident of lucknow.